paritytech/substrate-api-sidecar/README.md

 ## Available paths

+See docs in controllers for more detailed usage info.

 Block IDs may take two forms: a non-negative decimal integer that denotes the block _height_ **or** a 32-byte hex string (`0x` followed by 64 hexadecimal digits) that denotes the block _hash_.